Oahu Dream Weddings Tips & Advice

 Participants:

 - Please make sure our contract lists the correct number of participants.
 This number is important for our DLNR beach permit and for the vendors.
+We already secured you permit.
+If you need to add more people, let us know, we'll need to apply for an additional permit for additional cost to you.
+Normally, a few extra is no big deal, less is OK with us LOL.
+The max allowed is (30).

 - Please make sure all participants know your schedule.
 You are responsible for the actions or non-actions of your guests.
 If there's a problem, a word from the minister is usually settles things down but, we may need to ask you for your help.
 Worst case, we stop, cease services, leave the site, and no monies will be returned.